adamsalmane/adamsalmane/README.md

 ## Hi there 👋
-I’m Adam 🇲🇦, a computer science student based in Montreal.
+I’m Adam MA, a computer science student based in Montreal.
 I enjoy building clean, modern interfaces and learning how to create simple, well-designed user experiences.

 Currently focused on: